appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-google-sheets-on-appsmith.md

 }
 ```

-Here, the key's are the column names in the Google Sheet, and the values associated with them are the names of the input widgets.
+Here, the keys are the column names in the Google Sheet, and the values associated with them are the names of the input widgets.
 The `.text` method is used to pick the text that's written in the input widgets.

 Lastly, in the form below for the submit button, set the on click property to `Call an API` and call the `addNewInvestor` API from the options.
 With this, we should be able to add new rows to Google Sheet from Appsmith.